angular/angular/aio/content/guide/ivy-compatibility.md

 * ICU parsing happens at runtime, so only text, HTML tags and text bindings are allowed inside ICU cases (previously, directives were also permitted inside ICUs).

 * Providers formatted as `{provide: X}` without a `useValue`, `useFactory`, `useExisting`, or `useClass` property are treated like `{provide: X, useClass: X}` (previously, it defaulted to `{provide: X, useValue: undefined}`).

+* `DebugElement.attributes` returns `undefined` for attributes that were added and then subsequently removed (previously, attributes added and later removed would have a value of `null`).

+* `DebugElement.classes` returns `undefined` for classes that were added and then subsequently removed (previously, classes added and later removed would have a value of `false`).